domaframework/doma/docs/expression.rst

   The return value is a new Timestamp which is rounded down the time part.
   It returns ``null`` if you pass ``null`` as a parameter.

+java.time.LocalDateTime @roundDownTimePart(java.time.LocalDateTime localDateTime)
+  Rounds down the time part.
+  The return value is a new LocalDateTime which is rounded down the time part.
+  It returns ``null`` if you pass ``null`` as a parameter.

 java.util.Date @roundUpTimePart(java.util.Date date)
   Rounds up the time part.
   The return value is a new Date which is rounded up the time part.